American Government

 - Lobbying

-- Investigation: Evil Lobbyists, Part 1
+- Investigation: What Lobbyists Do, Part 1

-- Investigation: Evil Lobbyists, Part 2
+- Investigation: What Lobbyists Do, Part 2

 - Election Activity